 - Check your status of Residence

-If you plan to stay in Japan after your term of appointment ends, for example, for travel or to finish moving, but your period of stay is set to expire, you must change your status of residence to Temporary Visitor in order to extend your period of stay.
+If you plan to stay in Japan after your term of appointment ends, for example, for travel or to finish moving, be sure to check your period of stay.
+If your period of stay is set to expire, you must change your status of residence to Temporary Visitor in order to extend your period of stay.
 See p.
-68-71 of the 2017 Edition of the General Information Handbook for more details.
+69-71 of the 2021 Edition of the General Information Handbook for more details.

 - Ship Belongings to your New Residence